How to choose a mountain bike? Discover our mountain bike buying guide

 - What works with my budget?

-With your answers in mind, read through the different styles below to determine which mountain bike is best for you.
+With your answers in mind, read through the styles below to determine which mountain bike is best for you.

-What to consider to choose a MTB
+What to consider to choosing an MTB

-Keep in mind that If you are new to the world of mountain biking, do also keep these factors in mind:
+Keep in mind that if you are new to the world of mountain biking, do also keep these factors in mind:

 - Comfort: to inspire you to get out and ride